Getting customers to that site is the next, often trickier, step.

 Cache plugins for WordPress SEO

-These cache plugins have had excellent reviews:
+These cache plugins have excellent reviews:

 Image optimisation plugins for performance